 OUR SOURCES

-- Emma Sutcliffe, director of EV FireSafe, an Australia-based research project looking into the risks electric vehicle fires pose to first responders
+- Emma Sutcliffe, director of EV FireSafe, an Australia-based research project looking into the potential risks electric vehicle fires pose to first responders

 - Matt Moore with the Insurance Institute for Highway Safety